Pathfinders welcome new commander, solidify headquarters transition to RAF Fairford

-U.S. Air Force Col. Dennis Phillips, 501st Combat Support Wing commander, speaks during a change of command ceremony at RAF Fairford, England, July 18, 2023.
-The change of command ceremony signifies the transition of responsibility and command from one party to another.
-(U.S. Air Force photo by Staff Sgt.
-Eugene Oliver)
+U.S. Air Force Col. Dennis Phillips assumed command of the 501st Combat Support Wing during a ceremony which was shared with personnel from across the wing at RAF Fairford July 18, 2023.

+Maj.
+Gen. Derek France, Third Air Force commander, presided over the ceremony welcoming Col. Phillips as the newest commander and emphasized how important the U.S. Air Force’s only Combat Support Wing is to the European theater.

+“It’s an honor to be here on this stage with these two great leaders and getting to know their families,” said France.
+“As the only Combat Support Wing in the Air Force this team executes the demanding task of ensuring the United States and our NATO allies are combat ready and postured to respond to any global crisis.

 |Date Taken: